How much do you know about Portuguese food?

 I had this fantastic prego sandwich at Pregar in Porto.
 Check out how thick and juicy that steak looks!
 They serve it with their own housemade mustard.

-The bifana can be enjoyed anywhere in the country, though many locals will say that the best bifana comes from Lisbon.
+Bifana pork sandwiches can be enjoyed anywhere in Portugal, though many locals will say that the best bifana comes from Lisbon.
 It’s believed to have originated from the town of Vendas Novas in the Alentejo region.

 The bifana is such a popular Portuguese sandwich that local McDonald’s serve their own version called, you guessed it, the McBifana.